-Transportation management system is a logistics system that uses technology to assist companies with the planning, carrying out, and optimization of the physical transportation of goods.
+The transportation management system is a logistics system that uses technology to assist companies with the planning, carrying out, and optimization of the physical transportation of goods.
 It can significantly reduce complexity and boost productivity.

 It automatically calculates and compares freight rates, manages delivery instructions, and generates daily reports.
 And execute and track shipments.
-Plus it Forecasts transportation demand, evaluating costs and profitability, to adapt to unforeseen conditions using real-time data of components of the logistics process.
+Plus it Forecasts transportation demand, evaluating costs and profitability, to adapt to unforeseen conditions using real-time data on components of the logistics process.

 2. Distributed order management (DOM):

 DOM enables businesses to better manage their inventories and guarantee that all necessary elements are present.
-It assists with integrations and links to third-party logistics service providers, merging orders placed by the same client to combine shipment.
+It assists with integrations and links to third-party logistics service providers, merging orders placed by the same client to combine shipments.